CTFd/koth-agent/README.md

 ## File structure

-This repository is setup to run an example web application along with the KoTH Agent Server.
-Essentially, the only file reponsible for running the agent are its executables located in the `/dist` folder, which are all compiled for different OS's (operating systems).

-The agent is built with the [Go](https://go.dev/) programming language, and its source code is located in `/src/main.go`.
+This repository is contains the KoTH Agent Server source code and binaries as well as and example web application to show the interaction between the agent and a target server.

+The `dist` folder contains compiled agents for different operating systems.
+The `src` folder contains the source code for the agent.
-The `/example` folder contains the files for the example web application used to demonstrate how the agent interacts with it, [as shown here](#example-application)
+The `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application)

 ## How to use the agent

 You can use the executables found in the `/dist` folder, or you can modify and recompile the agent's source code into an executable file using `go build`.
-This compiles it into a file named, `src.exe`.
-After such, rename the recompiled file to `agent.exe`.

 You can then run the agent using its available [options](#agent-cli-usage).

-For example, running the following code below, with the options indicated, tells the agent to monitor the `owner.txt` file (this is assuming that the owner.txt file is present in the current working directory, and contains the text "example").
-And to use the API key indicated to make sure not all requests will get any information that isn't supposed to be seen by unauthorized users.
+For example, running the following code below, with the options indicated, tells the agent to monitor the `owner.txt` file (assuming that the `owner.txt` file is present in the current working directory, and contains the text "example").

+In addition we specify an API key to prevent unauthorized users from accessing the agent.

 ```
 ./agent -file owner.txt -apikey 123
 Listening on 0.0.0.0:31337
 Running without encryption
 ```

-Since the current terminal is being used, open a separate one and send a request to the agent in the `/status` endpoint using cURL or your browser.
+We can then access the the `/status` endpoint using cURL or your browser to see the current "owner" of the target application.

 ```
 curl http://localhost:31337/status --header "authorization:123"